lcycstudio/projects/README.md

-# python_projects
+# Projects

-This repository contains Python projects that I did in the past.
+This repository contains projects that I did in the past.
 These projects could be either a full stack web application or a file pertaining a specific task.
 I will occassionally update this repository with new contents (projects in the past).